CDC recommends everyone stay up to date with COVID-19 vaccines for:

 All community members aged 6 months or older are now eligible for COVID-19 vaccines

-People 6 months-17 years of age are eligible for the Pfizer and Moderna vaccine.
+People 6 months-17 years of age are eligible for the COVID-19 vaccine.
 Health Services requires written permission from a parent/legal guardian to administer vaccines to those 6 months-15 years of age and to administer booster vaccines to those aged 5-17.
 If someone else brings your child to their appointment, complete a consent form to send with them.
 Click here to download consent form.

 Additional Doses and Boosters

 Third additional doses of the Pfizer vaccines for moderately to severely immunocompromised people are available to eligible community members.
 Individuals are required to self-attest to being moderately to severely immunocompromised when they arrive for their third dose appointment.
 Third additional doses should be administered at least 28 days after the second dose.

 Note: With the bivalent vaccine authorization, the monovalent mRNA COVID-19 vaccines are no longer authorized.
 The bivalent vaccines are the only available COVID-19 boosters.